cakephp/docs/en/core-libraries/behaviors/translate.rst

 ==========================

-You can force the model which is using the TranslateBehavior to save in a language other than the on detected.
+You can force the model which is using the TranslateBehavior to save in a language other than the one detected.

 To tell a model in what language the content is going to be you simply change the value of the ``$locale`` property on the model